 This formula recipe brings about all the necessary ingredients to make the closest thing possible to mother’s milk from a nutritional stand-point.

 This recipe comes from the Weston A. Price Foundation.
 It has been a go-to in the health community for years for families struggling to produce enough milk for their little one.

-Sarah Pope makes both raw milk formula (to 12:30) and hypo-allergenic meat formula if there is a true dairy allergy (13:00 to end).
+Sarah Pope makes both raw milk formula (discussed up until 12:30) and hypo-allergenic meat formula if there is a true dairy allergy (discussed from 13:00 to end).
 Listen carefully, as she goes into lots of detail not covered in this post.